-According to court documents, on September 20, 2020, officers from the Las Vegas Metropolitan Police Department stopped Mims walking along Las Vegas Boulevard after observing him smoking a marijuana blunt in public.
-During the stop, officers found Mims in possession of \$10,080 in cash and 10 California Employment Development Department (EDD) debit cards issued in other names.
+According to court documents and admissions made in court by Mims, on September 20, 2020, Las Vegas Metropolitan Police Department officers stopped Mims walking along Las Vegas Boulevard after he was observed smoking a marijuana blunt in public.
+During the stop, officers obtained Mims' consent to search his backpack, and they found \$10,080 in cash and 10 EDD debit cards none of which were in Mims' name.
 He admitted that he possessed and used these EDD debit cards without authorization; and that he submitted the unemployment claims associated with the EDD debit cards without authorization.
-At least \$261,600 of unemployment benefits were approved, and Mims withdrew at least \$77,000 from various ATMs in Nevada and California using these fraudulently obtained EDD debit cards.
+At least \$261,600 in benefits were approved for the unemployment claims associated with the cards, and Mims withdrew at least \$77,000 from various ATMs in Nevada and California using these fraudulently obtained EDD debit cards.

 United States Attorney Jason M. Frierson for the District of Nevada and Special Agent in Charge Quentin Heiden of the U.S. Department of Labor Office of Inspector General (DOL-OIG), Western Region made the announcement.
 The DOL-OIG investigated the case.
-Assistant United States Attorney Jim Fang prosecuted the case.
+Assistant United States Attorney Jim Fang is prosecuting the case.